danjulio/lepton/ESP32/DesktopApp/readme.md

 It provides a simple set of controls.

 * Enable - Enable or disable logging.
-* Short Image Log - Shortens the approximately 55 KB image json packet to the string "RX Image...".
+* Shorten Json - Shortens long json strings (helpful when displaying image and FW update packets.
 * Filter Status - Filters out the ```get_status``` and ```status``` response packets which are sent periodically while the application is connected to the camera to verify connectivity.
 * Auto Scroll - Configures the window to automatically scroll when text reaches the bottom.
 * Clear - Clears all text.